Ouroboros-analytics/JavascriptRecap/README.md

 "Z" > "a" // is capital "Z" greater than "a"? false // output
 ```
 Well, with the exception of uppercase letters.
-They are always “less” than lowercase ones.
+They are always "less" than lowercase ones.
 <br>
 To visually see it from "largest" to "smallest": <br>
 <br>